 Wash Your Hands Frequently

-Bacteria from a diaper rash can spread to you or other parts of your child’s body, so be sure to wash your hands thoroughly after every diaper change.
+Bacteria from a bad baby diaper rash can spread to you or other parts of your child’s body, so be sure to wash your hands thoroughly after every diaper change.

-If your child already has a diaper rash, consider keeping the area moist and protected with a cream or ointment.
+If your child already has a diaper rash, consider keeping the area moist and protected with a cream or ointment to diaper rash on baby.
 You should look for creams containing zinc oxide.
 Apply a thick layer of one of these creams to the affected skin.
 You can also make your own solution by blending coconut or olive oil with a few drops of lavender oil.